Bonus: Purchase order cost template.

 For example, the requisitions for inventory items need to be reviewed by the inventory manager in some companies.

-The review is generally in place to ensure that you don’t order items already in inventory or optimal inventory levels are maintained.
+The review is generally in place to ensure that you don’t order items already in inventory or that optimal inventory levels are maintained.

 Instead of keeping the review during the creation of the requisitions or orders, maybe it is helpful to have this review done before entering the requisition/order in the system.